 I’m not really sure where to start in talking about the clip I’m going to share in this post.
 It’s pretty amazing.

 It’s important because it shows how Eric installs a routine in his classroom.
-One of the most important things a teacher can do to make a classroom learning oriented is to define the right way to do common tasks and then practice that right way until it happens automatically just about every time.
+One of the most important things a teacher can do to make a classroom learning-oriented is to define (& practice) the right way to do common tasks so that they happen automatically and productively every time.
 This is something I’ve written about before.
 For tasks like passing out papers it can create hours of additional instructional time in the typical classroom.
 But routines aren’t just for behavioral moments–getting from point a to point b.
 Anything you do frequently deserves ‘discipline’: a clear description of the right way to do it, practiced to near automaticity.
 This includes things like how to have a discussion or how to mark up a text.
 Or, as in this case, how to do a Turn and Talk.

 Here we see Eric rolling out his Turn and Talk routine–that is explaining it for the first time and installing it through practice.